mrowe/mikerowecode.com/_posts/2007-10-30-pyblosxom-entrycache-patch-keys.md

+---
+layout: post
-Another patch for pyblosxom entrycache - normalised keys
+title: Another patch for pyblosxom entrycache - normalised keys
+---

 The entrycache plugin uses the absolute path of a file as the key for caching its date.
 This is problematic if the file is moved (e.g. your